 According to scientists, preserving biodiversity is just as important as protecting our climate.
 Yet one of these subjects seems to loom much larger than the other in public debate.
 Why is that?

-It’s true we are lagging behind a bit when it comes to biodiversity.
-Probably because when it comes to climate action, greenhouse gases give us a clear metric to focus on.
-Biodiversity is a more vague and elusive thing altogether.
-Yet I think there is growing awareness of the fact that we cannot afford to allow biodiversity to decline the way it has been.
+It’s true we are lagging clearly behind when it comes to biodiversity.
+That’s why I’m hoping we’ll see good results and ambitious goals at the Montreal biodiversity summit in December.
+We need a solid framework, just like the Paris Agreement.
+There are several reasons for the lack of progress here but one is metrics.
+For climate protection, we have greenhouse gas emissions.
+Measuring biodiversity isn’t that straightforward.
+As well, emissions have a global impact whereas biodiversity is a local phenomenon that calls for local solutions.
+Nonetheless, I believe there is growing awareness of the fact that we cannot afford to allow biodiversity to decline the way it has been.
 We are seeing that there are consequences when insects or birds die out.
 I think the discussions are now taking place.

 Yet trees, meadows and forests are visible to everyone – they’re something you can physically reach out to and touch.